Character Bio Template: 17 Powerful Attributes

 How to Use Plottr’s Character Bio Template

-Once you have Plottr setup on your computer, follow these 5 steps to add the Character Bio template to your character:
+Once you have Plottr setup on your computer, follow these four steps to add the Character Bio template to your character:

-Step 2: Once the project is open, navigate to the Characters tab and create a new character (or edit an existing one)
+- Step 2: Once the project is open, navigate to the Characters tab and click the + button to create a new character (or edit an existing one), then click “Add Template”

 And voila!
 That’s how you organize your character bios in Plottr – easy peasy.

-The Character Bio template also pairs well with these Plottr templates:
+The Character Bio template also pairs well with these Plottr character development templates:

 - Character Arc